From Asia to the Americas, here are some of the top religious and spiritual sites in the world…

 Saint Basil’s Cathedral in Moscow, Russia is a kaleidoscope

 of colors and patterns.
 Ivan the Terrible commissioned the iconic church after defeating

 the Tartars of Kazan on the Feast of Intercession in 1552.
-The cathedral, comprised of nine primary chapels, has become a symbol
+The cathedral, comprised of nine primary chapels, has become a symbol of Russian culture.

 David Tipling via Getty Images

 The Stone Circles of Senegambia encompass

 four sites of ancient monuments along the River Gambia in Gambia and Senegal.
 There are a total of 93 circles and 1,102 carved stones, which archaeological excavations have revealed to contain human burials and artifacts dating between the 1st and 2nd millennia to our era, according to UNESCO.

 The majestic Victoria Falls

 stretches along the border between Zambia and Zimbabwe.
 The Christian missionary and explorer David Livingstone

 is often credited with “discovering” the falls, but the site has been a well-known sacred destination for the region’s tribes for centuries.
 Locals call it “Mosi-o-Tunya,” or “the smoke that thunders.”